Wildlife, Animal Biology and Animal Behavior

 - Drinking — hydration

-- Preening — hygiene
+- Preening, grooming — hygiene

-- Gular fluttering (panting) — thermoregulation
+- Gular fluttering, panting — thermoregulation

 - Resting, sleeping — recovery, energy conservation